bassamadnan/ucb-001xhttp/docs.md

 Next we will create seperate handlers for profs and the students in the `handlers/` directory.
 Further we should only expose those endpoints which are necessary via the middleware.

+Finally, we have to write test cases.
+While I was able to test these endpoints on Postman, I will try to use Go tests module for writing tests
+I expect the header to be stored to use sessions properly while making requests.
+In Go, the tests directory has to end file names wiht
+`_test.go` and the function signature for entry point is TestMain(m *testing.M) which is then called using `m.Run()`

+This invokes all the functions having `t *testing.T` as their argument, inside this function we will be putting examples from our
+Postman, the tricky part here would be to set the right cookies for the right request.
+To this end we will be storing each of them
+`var A1Cookie, A2Cookie, P1Cookie string` which come into play right after the registration.